raminzohouri/disaster_response_classifier/README.md

 Contributing
 ------------
+Feel free to fork this repository and or make pull requerst to in order to add new features.

 License
 -------

-content of this survey is Copyright © 2008-2020 Joe Ferris and thoughtbot.
+content of this respository is Copyright © 2020-2020 Ramin Zohouri.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.